De Sitter-invariant approach to cosmology: De Sitter-invariant Friedmann equations

 and

 with $H = \dot{a}/a$ the Hubble parameter.
-Similarly to the ordinary Friedmann equations, taking the time derivative of the equation~\eqref{dSFried1}, and using~\eqref{dSFried2} to eliminate $\ddot{a}$, one obtains the conservation law~\eqref{CE4}.
+Similarly to the ordinary Friedmann equations, taking the time derivative of equation~\eqref{dSFried1}, and using~\eqref{dSFried2} to eliminate $\ddot{a}$, one obtains the conservation law~\eqref{CE4}.

-The negative sign of $\varepsilon_\Lambda$ is a direct consequence of the de Sitter group, which carries a positive~$\Lambda$.
 The opposed signs of $\varepsilon_m$ and $\varepsilon_\Lambda$ come from their different physical effects: whereas the matter's energy density represents an attractive effect, the dark energy density represents a repulsive effect.
 Since the Friedmann equations are dynamic, it is natural that $\varepsilon_m$ and $\varepsilon_\Lambda$ enter the equations with opposite signs.
-The difference $\varepsilon_m - \varepsilon_\Lambda$ constitutes the fundamental variable for describing the universe dynamics.
-The balance between $\varepsilon_m$ and $\varepsilon_\Lambda$ determines how the universe evolves along with the cosmic time.
-Note that, despite $\varepsilon_m$ and $\varepsilon_\Lambda$ can evolve along with the cosmic time, they do it in such a way that the difference $\varepsilon_m - \varepsilon_\Lambda$ satisfies the Noether continuity equation~\eqref{CE4}.
-In the case of anti-de Sitter, the sign of $\varepsilon_\Lambda$ would be positive, leading to an unstable universe.
+In the de Sitter-invariant approach to cosmology, the difference $\varepsilon_m - \varepsilon_\Lambda$ is the fundamental variable for describing the universe dynamics.
+In other words, the balance between $\varepsilon_m$ and $\varepsilon_\Lambda$ determines how the universe evolves along with the cosmic time.\footnote{The negative sign of $\varepsilon_\Lambda$ is inherent to the de Sitter group.
+If the spacetime's local kinematics were governed by the anti-de Sitter group, the sign of $\varepsilon_\Lambda$ would be positive, leading to an unstable universe.} Note that despite $\varepsilon_m$ and $\varepsilon_\Lambda$ can evolve along with the cosmic time, they do it in such a way that the difference $\varepsilon_m - \varepsilon_\Lambda$ satisfies the Noether continuity equation~\eqref{CE4}.